whorfin/SomaFM/README.md

 ![feat_img](screenshots/playing.jpg)
 # Python SomaFM Player
 This simple player for [SomaFM](https://somafm.com/) keeps the distractions, and system resource utilization, to an absolute minimum.
-The look of this player was inspired equally by the excellent SomaFM terminal interfaces which were already available, and the 80's hacker aesthetic that one may find nostalgic for when listening to a Shoutcast stream at 2AM.
+The look of this player was inspired equally by the excellent SomaFM terminal interfaces which were already available, and the 80's hacker aesthetic that one may find nostalgic while listening to a Shoutcast stream at 2AM.

 Known to work on Linux (including Raspberry Pi, Chrome OS's Crostini and Chromium OS Universal Chroot Environment[^crouton]) and Mac OS.
 As an added bonus, high quality Chromecast audio casting is supported.